bachvtuan/html5-sortable-angularjs/README.md

 ## Directive features
 1. Native html5 sortable( jquery no longer required ).
 2. Support sortable which array is given ( pass by ngModel)
-3. You can make sortable by specific sub element in parent element
+3. You can choose specific handle element on item element.
-4. Callback when init directive or after drop item done.
+4. Offer callback when init directive or after item is dropped.
 5. Auto update sortable DOM when ngmodel is changed or removed sub item.
 6. Easy configuration and using :)